retail manager easily managing supply chain

 What kind of retail supply chain data should you collect?

 Procurement and supply chain management generate a wealth of data organizations can use to improve performance.
-With so much raw data to consider, deciding what’s most relevant can be difficult.
+However, deciding what’s most relevant can be difficult when so much raw data is available.
+By focusing on the following metrics and key performance indicators (KPIs), you can better understand your organization's retail supply chain.

 Inventory levels

-This number helps merchandising teams track the quantity of each product available in warehouses and stores to ensure you can meet customer expectations without overstocking.
+This number helps fulfillment teams track the quantity of each product available in warehouses and stores, ensuring you can meet customer expectations without overstocking.

 • KPI to watch: Inventory turnover rate, which measures how often inventory is sold and replaced over a certain period